 For Students

-Students who stutter face extra challenges in their academic life as disfluency can affect their social interactions, academic engagement and even their grades.
+Students who stutter encounter unique challenges in their academic lives, as disfluency can impact social interactions, participation in class, and even academic performance.

-If you are a student with a stutter, don’t let your stutter stop you from making the most of your education.
-Ask your school or university what support they provide.
-Often, teachers and professors will not realise that you have a communication disorder, so tell them.
-And ask for help whenever necessary, explaining how they can better support you.
+If you are a student who stutters, don’t let it prevent you from making the most of your education.
+Proactively seek out the support your school or university offers.
+Often, teachers and professors may not be aware of your communication challenges, so it’s important to inform them.
+Don’t hesitate to ask for help and explain how they can better support you in your academic journey.

 Contact Us